 Why do I need to have regular eye tests?

 An eye exam can detect several eye conditions and other underlying health problems.
 It’s essential that you book frequent eye tests with your optician.
 Eye examinations are not just for getting a new prescription but will also reveal how healthy your eyes are.
-They can even be used to identify early signs of diseases like diabetes, glaucoma and even high blood pressure.
+They can even be used to identify early signs of diseases like diabetes, glaucoma and also high blood pressure.

 Early detection is key to maintaining healthy eyes.
 Regular check ups should be prioritised as part of your overall health care routine.
 For most adults, an eye test every two years is recommended, although this may vary for some individuals, especially for over 70s and people who suffer from diabetes and glaucoma.
 Watch our Ask the Optician video to find out more about the importance of frequent eye tests.